Simmoniz/simplehashid/README.md

 $myhashid->encode(1002); // generates 'yoZHdO1'

-//Use decode to decode the hash
+//Use decode function to decode the hash
 $myhashid->decode('nryozKt')); // will return 1
 $myhashid->decode('yrEOxRa')); // will return 2
 $myhashid->decode('nyrozKt')); // will return 3